Worried about someone's mental health?

 - your relative’s early intervention team, or

-- take your relative to accident and emergency at hospital
+- take your relative to accident and emergency at the local hospital.

 In a life-threatening situation call 999 and ask for an ambulance.
 You may also need to ask for the police.

-How can I ask for help outside of the NHS?
+How can I ask for help outside the NHS?

 You could try to get your relative help from a local charity.
 Your relative might find a local charity less ‘clinical’ than a GP surgery.
 This may make them feel more comfortable.
 Charity support will be different across the country.
 But often they can help with recovery plans, one to one support and support groups.